 What is managed investing?

 Managed investing is when you let a professional direct where you invest your money, with the goal of getting you set up with a diversified portfolio that meets your specific needs and goals.
 Some managed investments rely solely on human advisors.
-Wealthsimple uses professionals to design the portfolios and technology to optimize them for you (and keep your costs down).
-We also give you access to human advisors when you need it.
+Others use professionals to design the portfolios and technology to optimize them for you (and keep your costs down).

-Human or not, managed investments usually begin with a few questions about your goals and your comfort with risk.
+Whichever variant you choose, managed investments usually begin with a few questions about your goals and your comfort with risk.
 Your answers help determine the investments the manager thinks are best for you, but that’s all you have to do.
 After that, your job is simply to fund your account.
-(We’d recommend setting up an auto-deposit to make sure you stay on the financial track you’ve planned, and so that you don’t have to worry about the timing of your investment.)
+(It's often recommend to set up an auto-deposit in order to make sure you stay on the financial track you’ve planned, and so that you don’t have to worry about the timing of your investment.)

 What is DIY investing?

 With DIY investing, you are responsible for everything and in total control — which can be a good or bad thing, depending on you.
 You choose how much you want to invest and where to invest it, whether that’s individual stocks, ETFs, mutual funds, commodities, or wherever else you see potential.
-There are no management fees — and even if there were, since you’re the manager, they’d just be paid to you.
+There are no management fees — and even if there were, you're the manager!
+So those fees would just be paid to you.

 What are the benefits of managed accounts?

-It’s not just that you get to spend more time on the couch, watching TV.
+It’s not just that you get to spend more time on the couch, watching YouTube recaps of chess tournaments.
 Here are a few reasons you might want to hand the reins to a professional:

 Better returns, historically speaking.
 Managed accounts typically earn better returns than DIY investors.